cycleapple/SteamDeploy_Windows/README.md

 -----------

 This GitHub Action allows you to deploy game builds to Steam using the SteamSDK.
-It automates the process of modifying the necessary build scripts and deploying your game builds to Steam with ease, is designed for windows self-runner.
+It automates the process of modifying the necessary build scripts and deploying your game builds to Steam with ease, is designed for windows self-hosted runner.

 ### Inputs